Antônio Carlos Jr.: 2022 Season

-Carlos Júnior faced Delan Monte on 20 April 2022, at PFL 1.
+Carlos Jr. faced Delan Monte on 20 April 2022, at PFL 1.
 He won 29 seconds into the bout via brabo choke.

-Carlos Júnior faced Bruce Souto on 17 June 2022, at PFL 4.
+Carlos Jr. faced Bruce Souto on 17 June 2022, at PFL 4.
 He won the bout via unanimous decision.

-Carlos Júnior was scheduled to face Omari Akhmedov in the Semifinals off the Light Heavyweight tournament on 5 August 2022, at PFL 7.
+Carlos Jr. was scheduled to face Omari Akhmedov in the Semifinals off the Light Heavyweight tournament on 5 August 2022, at PFL 7.
 However, he suffered an ACL injury requiring surgery, sidelining him for the rest of the year.

 2024 Season

-Carlos Júnior made his return against Simon Biyong on 12 April 2024 at PFL 2.
+Carlos Jr. made his return against Simon Biyong on 12 April 2024 at PFL 2.
 He won the fight by a rear-naked choke submission.

-Carlos Júnior next faced Alex Polizzi on 21 June 2024 at PFL 5, losing the bout via unanimous decision.
+Carlos Jr. next faced Alex Polizzi on 21 June 2024 at PFL 5, losing the bout via unanimous decision.

-Carlos Júnior was scheduled to face Karl Albrektsson on 16 August 2024 at PFL 8.
+Carlos Jr. was scheduled to face Karl Albrektsson on 16 August 2024 at PFL 8.
 However the week of the bout, Albrektsson pulled out for unknown reasons.

 2025 Tournament

-On 4 March 2025, the promotion officially revealed that Carlos Júnior will join the 2025 PFL Light Heavyweight Tournament.
+On 4 March 2025, the promotion officially revealed that Carlos Jr. joined the 2025 PFL Light Heavyweight Tournament.

-In the quarterfinal, Carlos Júnior faced Karl Moore on 1 May 2025, at PFL 4.
+In the quarterfinal, Carlos Jr. faced Karl Moore on 1 May 2025, at PFL 4.
 He won the fight by split decision.

-In the semifinals, Carlos Júnior faced Simeon Powell at PFL 7 on June 27, 2025.
+In the semifinals, Carlos Jr. faced Simeon Powell at PFL 7 on June 27, 2025.
 He won the fight via unanimous decision.

-In the finals, Carlos Júnior faced Sullivan Cauley on August 21, 2025, at PFL 10.
+In the finals, Carlos Jr. faced Sullivan Cauley on August 21, 2025, at PFL 10.
 He won the bout via submission in the second round.